In Profile: The Administrative Office of the U.S. Courts - Annual Report 2016

 Jill C. Sayenga, Deputy Director

-Chief advisor to the Director on day-to-day management, strategic and tactical planning and operational matters, and ensures that activities of all agency elements are functioning in support of stated management goals.
+Chief advisor to the director on day-to-day management, strategic and tactical planning, and operational matters.
+Ensures that activities of all agency elements are functioning in support of stated management goals.
+Sayenga decided to retire in March 2017 after nearly three decades of service to the Judiciary.

 Department of Program Services